 Paradoxically, Matheny points out that a major holdup to delivering such weapons—months after $1.1 billion in military aid was promised—are bottlenecks in the semiconductor supply chains.
 “The problem is temporary, but it only goes to underline what a priority it is for the U.S. to ensure that Taiwan has the right defense systems to project its own security, in the most timely way possible.”

-What does this mean for supply chain managers?
+What does this mean for Supply Chain Managers?